titola/neuropa/README.md

 [2] C. M. Wynn, S. Palmacci, M. L. Clark, and R. R. Kunz.
 Dynamic photoacoustic spectroscopy for trace gas detection.

-[3] I don't think they are CIA, because during a nightly attack between the end of 2017 and the beginning of 2018, my sleep was interrupted by two voices at high volume, one perceived on the right and the other on the left, that tried to scare me by asserting more times with an action-movie tone: «Siamo della CIA!» (We are CIA!).
+[3] During a nightly attack between the end of 2017 and the beginning of 2018, my sleep was interrupted by two voices at high volume, one perceived on the right and the other on the left, that tried to scare me by asserting more times with an action-movie tone: «Siamo della CIA!» (We are CIA!).
 Therefore, probably, they are not CIA and the term "bambacia" is perfect for these pathetic wannabees that insult and assault as cowardly bimbi-minkia.

 [4] Smart Italy: [Spyware Exodus: "I dati sul cloud di Amazon" (ilfattoquotidiano.it)](https://www.ilfattoquotidiano.it/in-edicola/articoli/2019/04/02/spyware-exodus-i-dati-sul-cloud-di-amazon/5079967/)